 In Australia, a specialist construction lawyer will charge anywhere from about $2,500 to upwards of $15,000 (ex GST) to review a construction contract.
 Yes, this is a big range.
-This article explains why.
+This article explains why, and gives some suggestions on how to avoid spending more than you need to.

 What affects the cost of a contract review?